dkhutch/AndersonAcceleration/README.md

 ### NOTE:

-I initiate the run from restart499.
+In this example, I initiate the run from restart499.
 I then extract age output from restart500 and feed into the algorithm.
 Once complete, I save the new age tracer, then delete the folders output500 and restart500.
 (There's no need to keep the rest as it's a repeating cycle of the same simulation, except for the age tracer.)